Nevada Legal Services offers aid to tenants facing eviction

 Minutes before the tenant’s hearing began, Sung had the tenant retrieve court paperwork showing he was the victim of domestic abuse and that his abuser was ordered to stay away from him.

-The two appeared in front of eviction court Judge David Brown together, armed with evidence the nuisance had been resolved.
-Brown dismissed the case because the landlord didn’t appear in court, but Sung said he was confident the tenant and he would have prevailed.
+The two appeared in front of eviction court Judge David Brown together, armed with evidence that the nuisance had been resolved.
+Brown dismissed the case because the landlord didn’t appear in court, but Sung said he was confident the tenant and he would have prevailed anyway.

 “I was really worried he wouldn’t be able to articulate the fact that he was a victim in all of this,” Sung said.
 “I feel about half the time I talk to a tenant they have an OK case.
 There’s certain things that can help them or win it for them.”